Person sitting by the water at sunset, looking out at the horizon

-Compassionate Self-Harm & Suicidal Ideation Treatment in LA
+Self-Harm Treatment in

 Ocean View Psychiatric Health Facility specializes in compassionate care for individuals experiencing self-harm and suicidal ideation.
 Our inpatient program offers 24/7 support for those in the most acute stages, focusing on medication stabilization and ensuring safety.
 The inpatient stay typically lasts between 7 and 10 days or longer, depending on insurance coverage and individual needs.